Joan of Kent: Early marriages

 Arms of Holland of Upholland: Azure semée-de-lys argent, a lion rampant of the second.
 Joan's descendants by her husband Thomas Holland were granted in lieu of their paternal arms the royal arms of her father Edmund of Woodstock, 1st Earl of Kent, a difference of the arms of King Edward I.

 In 1340, at the age of about twelve, Joan secretly married 26-year-old Thomas Holland of Up Holland, Lancashire, without first gaining the royal consent necessary for couples of their rank.
 Shortly after the wedding, Holland left for the continent as part of the English expedition into Flanders and France.
 The following winter (1340 or 1341), while Holland was overseas, Joan's family arranged for her to marry William Montagu, son and heir of William Montagu, 1st Earl of Salisbury.
-It is not known if Joan confided to anyone about her first marriage before marrying Montagu, who was her own age.
+It is not known if Joan confided in anyone about her first marriage before marrying Montagu, who was her own age.
 Later, Joan indicated that she had not announced her existing marriage with Thomas Holland because she was afraid it would lead to Holland's execution for treason.
 She may also have been influenced to believe that the earlier marriage was invalid.
 Montagu's father died in 1344, and he became the 2nd Earl of Salisbury.

 When Holland returned from the French campaigns in about 1348, his marriage to Joan was revealed.
 Holland confessed the secret marriage to the king and appealed to the Pope for the return of his wife.
 Salisbury held Joan captive so that she could not testify until the Church ordered him to release her.
 In 1349, the proceedings ruled in Holland's favour.
 Pope Clement VI annulled Joan's marriage to Salisbury and Joan and Thomas Holland were ordered to be married in the Church.

 Over the next eleven years, Thomas Holland, 1st Earl of Kent jure uxoris and Joan had five children: